Zolton/nihongo/frontend/README.md

 ## Tech stack:
 * Backend uses Node.js with Express, and an SQLite3 server.
-Heroku plugin used on hosting site to convert the database to PostGres
+Heroku plugin used on hosting site to convert the database to PostGreSQL
 * Frontend will use React

+### ENV file requirements:
+* REACT_APP_BACK_END_URL

 # Frontend to-do
 * Add ability to upgrade users from members to mods or admins once backend functions created